What’s an Air Conditioning Dry Charge?

 • Quieter operation for a more peaceful indoor environment

-• Matched coil solutions for enhanced reliability and guaranteed cooling and heating performance
+• Matched coil solutions for improved reliability and guaranteed cooling and heating performance

 Is it legal to install Dry Charge units?

-Definitely.
-There are no Federal laws or legal restriction on the installation of R-22 or Dry Charge Equipment, as long as it is as a repair for an existing system.
+Yes.
+There are no Federal laws or legal restriction on the installation of R-22 or Dry Charge Equipment, however, it can only be used as a repair to an existing system.

 What about the warranty?

 It is likely that as a result of supply and demand, R-22 refrigerant will become more expensive.
 As the phase out process of R22 continues, new R-22 refrigerant production will gradually be reduced, with full elimination of its production in 2020.
-Until that time however, indications are that there will likely be sufficient supply to meet the current demand.
+Until that date, indications are that there will likely be sufficient supply to meet the current demand.

-If you have more questions about refrigerant, we encourage you to contact Epperson Service Experts for clarification.
+If you have more questions about refrigerant, we encourage you to contact Stevenson Service Experts for clarification.

 Savings For You